Graphical Representation and Hierarchical Decomposition Mechanism for Vertex-Cover Solution Space: Multi-Layer KE Subgraph Decomposition for Vertex-Cover

-Another idea is to use the maximum matching number of $G_l$ to approximate its energy.
-The maximum matching number of a graph decides its lower boundary of minimum vertex cover number, which suggests it is a good measure for the energy of the graph.
-When the maximum matching number is high, with a high probability, this graph owns a large minimum vertex cover number.
+The coverage here refers to the minimum vertex-cover number of $G_l$, which is hard to get for a general graph.
+To estimate the coverage, a direct idea is to consider the edge number contained in $G_l$.
+For random graphs, when the average degree increases, with a high probability the vertex-cover number will increase.
+Another idea is to use the maximum matching number of $G_l$ to approximate its coverage.
+The maximum matching number of a graph determines its lower boundary of minimum vertex-cover number, which suggests that it is a good estimation for the coverage of the graph.
+When the maximum matching number is high, with a high probability, this graph owns a high minimum vertex-cover number.
+In the following sections, we use \emph{edge energy} and \emph{maximum matching energy} to denote these two coverage estimation.